 - third party access to essential infrastructure; and

-- legislation review."
+- legislation review.

 Monopoly Prices Oversight

 Before COAG had formally agreed to prices oversight of publicly owned monopolies, the Tasmanian Government established the Government Prices Oversight Commission (GPOC).
 On 1 June 2010, the functions of GPOC were vested with the Tasmanian Economic Regulator under the Economic Regulator Act 2009.
-The Tasmanian Economic Regulator is responsible for conducting price investigations in relation to Metro Tasmania and the Motor Accidents Insurance Board and for determining retail electricity prices and water and sewerage prices.
+The Tasmanian Economic Regulator is responsible for conducting price investigations in relation to the Motor Accidents Insurance Board and for determining retail electricity prices and water and sewerage prices.

 Under clause 3 of the CPA, each government is required to apply competitive neutrality principles to its significant business activities where the benefits to the community would outweigh the costs.
 Competitive neutrality aims to promote the efficient use of resources in public sector business activities by removing any net competitive advantage that businesses may have solely as a result of public ownership.
 Government businesses must pay debt guarantee fees and make income tax equivalent and dividend payments to the State Government under the Government Business Enterprises Act 1995.
 The Tasmanian Economic Regulator is responsible for investigating complaints regarding competitive neutrality.